 Wondering what to pack in your hospital bag?
 In this post contains I’m sharing all of my hospital bag must-haves from my overnight bag, toiletries, postpartum care, linens, considerations for dad, what to bring for baby, and snacks!

 Today, I want to focus on the topic of the hospital bag.
 What to pack for the hospital was a pretty big mystery to me!
 I did a LOT of research and then (admittedly) totally over-packed the first gor-round.
 I had a clothing bag, a toiletry bag, a linens bag (for towels + blanket), and a snack bag.
 Although I knew I wouldn't use it all, I wanted to have the option to use it all so that I could report back with the nice-to-haves and the MUST-HAVES.
-Today's post only includes includes a list of what I have found essential to include after doing this three times!
+Today's post only includes a list of what I have found essential to include after doing this three times!

 Let’s get to it!